Polar Lattices for Lossy Compression: Polar Lattices for Quantization

-the discrete Gaussian constellation results in mutual information $I_{\Delta} \geq \frac{1}{2} \log(\frac{\sigma_s^2}{\Delta})-\frac{5\epsilon}{n}$ per channel use. \end{ther} The statement of Theorem \ref{theorem:lingDisGau} is non-asymptotical, i.e., it can hold even if $n=1$.
+the discrete Gaussian constellation results in mutual information $I(X;Y')\geq\frac{1}{2}\log\left(\frac{\sigma_{s}^{2}}{\Delta}\right)-\frac{6\epsilon}{n}\log(e)$ per channel use. \end{ther} The statement of Theorem \ref{theorem:lingDisGau} is non-asymptotic, i.e., it can hold even if $n=1$.
 Therefore, it is possible to construct a good polar lattice over one-dimensional lattice partition such as $\mathbb{Z}/2\mathbb{Z}/4\mathbb{Z}...$.
-The flatness factor $\epsilon$ can be made negligible by scaling this binary partition.
-This technique has already been used to construct AWGN capacity-achieving polar lattices \cite{polarlatticeJ}.
+The flatness factor $\epsilon$ of the top lattice $\Lambda$ can be made negligible by scaling this binary partition.
+This technique has already been used to construct AWGN capacity-achieving polar lattices \cite{polarlatticeJ,LiuL15w}.

+In this paper, we often require the flatness factor $\epsilon_{\Lambda}(\tilde{\sigma})$ be exponentially small.
+The following proposition shows that this is possible with a partition of $r=O(\log N)$ levels.